 One of the main objectives of a creative consultant is to focus on how the design team should be created to push the wider business objectives.
-Rather than solely focused on producing better outputs and campaigns, also identifying how design can be positioned to driving towards the clients overarching business goals.
-Identifying how design thinking and design framework can help the company’s existing employees produce better outputs while streamlining the design team integration process.
-Resulting in a creative team that is being utilised as a business development tool rather than a ‘make it look nice’ team, which is the mistake most companies make.
+Rather than solely focusing on producing better outputs and campaigns, also identifies how design can be positioned to drive toward the clients' overarching business goals.

 “Design thinking is a proven and repeatable problem-solving protocol that any business or profession can employ to achieve big results.
 Design thinking combines creative and critical thinking that allows information and ideas to be organized, decisions to be made, situations to be improved, and knowledge to be gained.
 It’s a mindset focused on solutions and not the problem.”